Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 # Property Methods & Instances
 ### callMethod(funcToRun:String, ?args:Array\<Dynamic\> = null)
-Calls a function from the Playstate class.
+Calls a function from PlayState.

-- `funcToRun` - An optional parameter, The function name from the Playstate to be referenced.
+- `funcToRun` - The function name from PlayState to be referenced.
-- `args` - An optional parameter, The arguement(s) to be passed to the function.
+- `args` - An optional parameter, The argument(s) to be passed to the function.

 ### callMethodFromClass(className:String, funcToRun:String, ?args:Array\<Dynamic\> = null)
-Calls a function from other classes.
+Calls a function from any class.

 - `className` - The name of the class; Example: `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
-- `funcToRun` - An optional parameter, The function name from the classes to be referenced.
+- `funcToRun` - The function name from the classes to be referenced.
-- `args` - An optional parameter, The arguement(s) to be passed to the function.
+- `args` - An optional parameter, The argument(s) to be passed to the function.

 ### createInstance(variableToSave:String, className:String, ?args:Array\<Dynamic\> = null)
 Creates an instance of an object from the class constructor (which is basically the new() arguments that you see, example: `new Character(x, y, json, isPlayer)`).